8000 Investigations and Assessments

 The APS specialist may reassess Sections 2 through 5 any time the client’s situation or environment does either of the following:

-In Section 2, the APS specialist indicates whether any factors are present that affect how vulnerable the client is.
+In Section 2, the APS specialist indicates whether any factors are present that affect the client’s vulnerability.
 The presence of vulnerabilities does not always indicate that a client is unsafe, but it provides a context for the remaining sections of the Safety Assessment.

 The APS specialist identifies Vulnerability Factors in a way that is consistent with the documentation in the case Narrative.
 For example, if the intake states that a client uses a walker to move around, the APS specialist marks Diminished Physical Functioning, unless other case documentation indicates the client does not need assistance to move around.
 If a certain Vulnerability Factor is not mentioned in the intake or documentation, no additional documentation is required to explain why the APS specialist did not mark it.